Audio Cues

 About Audio Cues

 Audio Cues is designed for live performance.
 With just an Android phone or tablet, you can create and run simple audio designs for theatre, dance, and other live entertainment.
-Backing tracks for musicians, sound effects for magicians: all are possible with this simple app.
+Backing tracks for musicians, sound effects for magicians, music and other sounds for DJs: all are possible with this simple app.

 In-App Purchase: Unlimited Shows and Cues